puppetlabs/tasks-hands-on-lab/06-downloading-and-running-existing-tasks/README.md

 # View and use parameters for a specific task

+**Note**: All other built in tasks currently rely on the puppet agent being installed on the remote target.
+We're working on removing this dependency.
+For now ensure that the task above to install agents ran successfully before proceeding.

 1. Run `bolt task show package` to view the parameters that the package task uses.

     ```